hluaces-ansible/ansible-ubuntu/README.md

 - Installs a bunch of software.
 - Configures Gnome preferences and privacy settings to my liking.
 - Installs a few extra things.

+## How does it do it?

+A single configuration file in `config/config.yml` keeps track of all the packages and configurations that will be done.

+As you can see, every role on this repository is pretty minimalistic as the main idea behind this aproach is to have my settings saved on a single `.yml` file that could be fed to the roles without changing its programming at all.
+If I were to need a change on my setup a simple modification on the configuration file would do the trick.

+That's the reason as to why some of these roles seem pretty basic: they indeed are, but are coded in a way that allow me to declare on a yaml file my requirements.

 ## File structure